-In nuclear fission an excited nucleus breaks up into two or more fission fragments.
+In nuclear fission, an excited nucleus breaks up into two or more fission fragments.
 Fission releases a large amount of energy, which is distributed as kinetic energy in the fission fragments, neutrons, gamma-rays, and delayed decay energy.
 The amount of energy liberated is dependent on the specific reaction products, so an average number (approximately 200 MeV) is usually given.
 The delayed portion is associated with the decay of the unstable fission products, which includes energy in the form of beta (β) particles, additional gamma-rays, anti-neutrinos, and neutrons.
 A schematic of the fission process is shown in Figure 8.

 Fission occurs most often in high atomic mass nuclei, such as 235U, 238U, or 239Pu;